 There is an exponentially growing list of online education available today.
-Whilst on our trips, you are pursue education through any means you like, or indeed any other project that you think fits with what an Edumadic program offers, provided you can do so entirely online.
+Whilst on our trips, you are free to pursue education through any means you like, or indeed any other project that you think fits with what an Edumadic program offers, provided you can do so entirely online.

 Before diving into some of the options we're aware of, we want to give a special mention to Class Central and Mooc List.
 Although these aren't course providers themselves, they act as somewhat of a search engine for online courses.
 If you've got a subject in mind that you want to study but aren't sure where there's an online course for it, these two websites are a great place to start looking.